shailesh74250/node-features/README.md

 ## 6. Exception Handling & Logging
 - ✅ Use Global Exception Filters → Handle errors in a central place.
 - ✅ Use Logger Service (Winston, Pino) → Store logs in a structured format.
-- ✅ Monitor Logs & Errors → Use tools like ELK Stack, Prometheus, Grafana.
+- ✅ Monitor Logs & Errors → Use tools like ELK Stack, Prometheus, and Grafana.
 - ✅ Send Alerts on Critical Errors → Slack, Email, or PagerDuty integration.

 ## 7. Deployment & Scaling